 As a pastor, I know what it takes to plan Easter.
 It takes an all-in approach from your staff, key leaders, and volunteers.
 It takes many hours, much mental preparation, and emotional buy-in.
 If you are like me, it is an incredibly fulfilling experience to bring your best on Easter Sunday.
 Usually, however, the day after is a pretty low day for me.
 I’m typically exhausted from what I have just put out and done.
 What makes it even more difficult is this truth: the next Sunday is only 6 days away!
 The Sunday’s just keep coming!

-By the way, we are offering extra incentive off already discounted churchwide packages through February 26th.
+By the way, we are offering up to an extra $250 off our already discounted prices from now until March 9th.
 Email us at firstname.lastname@example.org for more info.

 Below are 5 reasons why implementing a 40-day challenge after Easter could be the right next step for your church.

 By launching a turnkey 40-day challenge that is done for you and has proven results, you can approach Easter with the full “all-in” planning that you need.
-You can also feel confident in continuing the momentum you build on Easter without driving yourself crazy as a pastor or church leader.
+You can also feel confident in continuing the momentum you build on Easter without driving yourself crazy as a pastor or drowning the rest of your team.
 It’s healthy for church staffs and pastors to have some occasional down time, and using a turnkey sermon series complete with kids curriculum, small group materials, graphic packages, and sermon manuscripts, should give you the ample time you need to rest and recover and still deliver a powerful 40-day experience.
+Click here to see how we calculated the 692 hours.

 2. Unify the Whole Church